mkrnr/plover_regenpfeifer/README.rst

 Regenpfeifer (German stenography system) support for Plover.

-For now it only remaps -Z to -N but it is planned to add orthography rules in the future.
+For now it only remaps the top S- to Z- but it is planned to add orthography rules in the future.

+In the versions lower than 1.0.0, -Z was remapped to -N but this was reverted as described on https://stenoblog.com/regenpfeifer-layout-update/.

 Installation
 ------------